gustaveroussy/sopa/docs/tutorials/snakemake.md

     !!! note "Faster pipeline"
         Even though Sopa can be run locally, we recommend to use it on high-performance-clusters to benefit from all the pipeline capabilities (see the second tab just above).

-=== "High-performance-cluster (e.g., Slurm cluster)"
+=== "Slurm cluster"

     To benefit from high-performance-cluster, you'll need a [Snakemake cluster profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).

-    If you have a Slurm cluster, you can use our default Slurm profile.
-For that, you'll need `snakemake>=8.0.0`, and you'll also need to install the [Slurm plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) via `pip install snakemake-executor-plugin-slurm`.
+    You can use our default Slurm profile.
+For that, make sure you have `snakemake>=8.0.0`, and also install the [Slurm plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) with `pip install snakemake-executor-plugin-slurm`.

-    Then, you can use the profile as below:
+    Then, you can use the Slurm profile as shown below.
+Make sure to replace `data_path` with the path to your raw data directory, and `configfile` with the relative path to your config (as detailed above).

     ```sh
     snakemake \
         --config data_path=/path/to/directory \
-        --configfile=config/merscope/base.yaml
+        --configfile=config/merscope/base.yaml \
         --workflow-profile profile/slurm  # or any profile you want
     ```

     !!! warning "Specify the slurm partition names" You may need to update the `slurm_partition` parameters inside the `workflow/profile/slurm/config.yaml` file according to the partition names of your cluster (else, it will always use the same partition).
 You can also change `mem_mb`, depending on the RAM capabilities of your cluster.

-=== "Other"
+=== "Other high-performance-cluster"

-    If you don't have a Slurm cluster, we recommend reading more about the [Snakemake profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles), and, especially, the different [executor plugins](https://snakemake.github.io/snakemake-plugin-catalog/index.html).
+    If you have high-performance-cluster that is not a Slurm HPC, then we recommend reading more about the [Snakemake profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles), and, especially, the different [executor plugins](https://snakemake.github.io/snakemake-plugin-catalog/index.html).

-    Once you installed an executor plugin, you can use it via:
+    Once you installed an executor plugin, you can use it with the command below.
+Make sure to replace `data_path` with the path to your raw data directory, and `configfile` with the relative path to your config (as detailed above).

     ```sh
     snakemake \